bimaguava/123-log/content/computer/vmware-networks-doesnt-create-network-driver-on-artix-linux-openrc.md

 +++
 ## Preface

-> Troubleshoot installation of `vmware-workstation-openrc` package from AUR
+> Troubleshoot vmware-networks not running using `vmware-workstation-openrc` package from AUR